utah-explainability/utah-explainability.github.io/index.md

 Through **<span style="color: black;">this website</span>** we will share only the schedule and materials.
 Everything else---syllabus, announcements, discussion, turning in assignments/project components, communicating grades, policies---will be done through **<span style="color: black;">Canvas</span>**.

-### What modalities does this course cover?
+### Which modalities does this course cover?
 We will almost exclusively talk about **applications in NLP** and in computer vision with **static images**.
 Inputs in these domains are represented with [embeddings](https://course18.fast.ai/lessonsml1/lesson11.html)---high-dimensional vectors of floating point numbers whose individual dimensions are not interpretable.
 If you are interested in applications that fall under data science, you will instead likely work with "meaningful" features such as income of a person or zip code of a certain location.
 This course is not about such applications.

-### What machine learning models does this course cover?
+### Which machine learning models does this course cover?
 We focus on deep learning models (deep neural networks) and we will almost solely talk about [transformer](http://jalammar.github.io/illustrated-transformer/)-based models.

 ### Local vs. global explanations?